 We live in such a remarkable time.
-It’s never been easier in history to make enough money to live a life you love – which is what the FIRE movement is all about.
+It’s never been easier in history to make enough money and design a life you love – which is what the FIRE movement is all about.
 FIRE stands for “Financial Independence Retire Early”.

 People even 20 years ago would be so jealous of the opportunities we have today to live the life we want.
 We can work anywhere.
 Travel the world for less.
 This is at the core of the FIRE movement.

 And there are so many incredible blueprints for living a non-traditional life where you’re stuck in a cubicle all day doing work you hate.

 There’s a growing movement of people choosing to live life on their own terms.
 And I’m part of it.
 We’re the FIRE movement.

 It truly can change your life.
 FIRE definitely changed mine.
 But when I started my own financial independence journey in 2010, there wasn’t a movement yet.

 We were a relatively small group of people all over the world using money as a tool to create more freedom in our lives.
 We figured out that the higher your savings rate the faster you can retire early.

 Between 2010 and 2015 I launched a bunch of side hustles, saved upwards of 82% of my income, and invested my money so it could grow.

 This helped me reach financial independence and “retire” at the age of 30.
 I wrote an entire book about my journey and a step-by-step blueprint that anyone can follow titled Financial Freedom: A Proven Path to All The Money You Will Ever Need (Penguin Random House) and even launched a financial independence app.

 Financial independence is when you have built enough wealth to live a comfortable life, no longer needing to work for money.